- No products in the cart.

 Teensy MIDI Controller Code

 - Categories Resource

-So I would highly recommend them to anyone embarking on building a custom MIDI controller – Arduino gets all the headlines, but the Teensy is really much better for that kind of thing.
+I would highly recommend them to anyone embarking on building a custom MIDI controller – Arduino gets all the headlines, but the Teensy is really much better for that kind of thing.
 If you are sticking to MIDI devices the LC version will do everything you need at a low cost.

 However, it can be tricky to get started.
 I’ve managed to put together a piece of code which is relatively flexible and can be used for any number of combinations of buttons/knobs/touchpins/etc.

 This code was made in the Arduino environment and should work with any of the Teensy boards.
 The only exception is the touch pins, which will only work on Teensy 3 or newer, as well as the LC.

 - Analog inputs to send CC values